Anglian League Rules - last amended 18th May 2018

 Reserves or Substitutes

-A reserve of substitute may only be played in exceptional circumstances, such as illness or injury , and then, only by mutual consent between team captains.
+A reserve or substitute may only be played in exceptional circumstances, such as illness or injury, and then, only by mutual consent between team captains.
+This must be before a game commences and not once it’s started.
 In the event of a team having no reserve or substitute, the game or games shall be recorded as a 10 and 8 loss.

-All players’ mobile phones must be switched off whilst on the golf course, and may only be used in the case of medical emergency.
+All players’ mobile phone and smart watch must be switched off whilst on the golf course and may only be used in the case of a medical emergency or to request a ruling from an official.
 For a breach of the Rules a player will be disqualified from his game and his opponent will be awarded the point.